 7th Wave Consulting

-I have been a member on the Squamish Chamber of Commerce Policy Committee since March 2018 and have worked to identity issues of importance to the membership along with advocacy polices and solutions.
-Through our membership survey we identified that the top issues of importance to members are housing affordability, transportation, and economic development.
+I have been a member on the Squamish Chamber of Commerce Policy Committee since March 2018.
+As the current Chair of the Business Advocacy Committee, I have worked with the group and other District organizations to identity issues of importance to the membership along with advocacy polices and solutions.

 I’m a business strategist consulting on communications, marketing, public affairs and policy with over 20 years experience.
 A lifelong advocate for social justice and economic development I have worked as a communications and issues advisor to cabinet ministers in the Ontario legislature, as well as a stakeholder engagement and policy professional with Ontario’s transit plan at Metrolinx.

 I have worked on a number of Boards: Women’s Habitat (women & children fleeing violence shelter), Rotary Club of Parkdale-High Park, PACT Urban Peace Program (at risk youth), Casey House Foundation and Interactive Multimedia Arts & Technologies Association (IMAT): I chaired many committees, working on board governance supporting the development and maintenance of best practices as well as advising on and delegating Board policies to Executive Directors in a consultative and collaborative manner.

 Agustina has been an active member of the Sea to Sky business community since 2020.
 Working with the Squamish, Whistler and Pemberton Chamber of Commerce to provide its members with comprehensive group benefits.
 Speaking with business owners across the corridor, Agustina has an in depth understanding of the struggles that are faced in running a business.